 - 1 tsp red chilli powder (or cayenne, adjust to tolerance)

-- 3/4 cup to 1 cup vegetable/chicken stock (depending on consistency of sauce, stock recommended, if not, use water)
+- 3/4 cup to 1 cup stock (vegetable or chicken, don’t use water)

 - For Garnish – chopped scallions(green parts), ginger, chopped green chillies